 Antique Oak Lye has been especially developed to produce an ammonia smoked appearance to oak wood.
 This product is user-friendly but corrosive and should be handled with caution during application.
 Since the product reacts with the tannic acid in the oak, the colour after application may vary depending on the concentration of tannin in the wood.
 However, it creates a very unique colour and Vintage appearance.
 The final colour will first be achieved after 1-2 months.

-The unfinished woodwork must be sanded finely (grit 100-120), clean, dry before application of the lye.
+The unfinished woodwork must be sanded finely (grit 100-120), clean and dry before application of the lye.

 Shake the container.
 Pour the lye into a plastic bucket and stir regularly in order to get a uniform result.

 Apply an even coat of the lye with the WOCA Applicator, a nylon brush or roller lengthwise along the grain.
 Apply at least 1 litre of lye to 10 m2 of wood.
 On vertically mounted woodwork, apply from bottom to top.